rhowsane/arm_master/docs/gazebo_problems.rst

 Gripper Friction friction issues
 --------------------------------------

 Friction is a function of both surfaces in contact.
-It wasn't enough to just fix the brick, we also needed to consider the gripper.
+Thus it wasn't enough to just fix the brick, we also needed to consider the gripper.

-Before considering fiction we first addressed the fact that the gripper didn't open wide enough to pick up the brick.
+Before considering fiction, however, we first addressed the fact that the gripper didn't open wide enough to pick up the brick.
 We fixed this by editing the ``hand.xacro`` file in the
 ``franka_gazebo`` package.
 Here we increased the maximum joint limit to give the gripper a 0.12 m span::

       <limit effort="400" lower="-0.001" upper="0.06" velocity="0.1"/>

 Knowing that friction is a function of normal force, we increased the maximum allowable effort here as well.
-Never the less, while the gripper could now open wide enough to pick up the brick, it wasn't enough friction to hold on.
+Never the less, while the gripper could now open wide enough to pick up the brick, there wasn't enough friction to hold on.

 Specifically we noticed that the gripper seemed to lack torsional friction.
 When it picked up the brick directly around the center of mass, the brick would stay in longer.
 However, when it pick it up at an offset it would quickly rotate out.

 In order to fix this issue we changed the torsion friction parameters of the gripper.
-Agian in the ``hand.xacro`` file we added the following code to overwrite the default::
+Again in the ``hand.xacro`` file we added the following code to overwrite the default::

     <gazebo reference="${ns}_leftfinger">